erew123/alltalk_tts/README.md

 3) With the file that you saved in the **text-generation-webui folder** you now type the following:<br><br>
 `pip install "deepspeed-0.11.2+**THE-VERSION-YOU-ARE-USING**-win_amd64.whl"` (The version you are using shouid match the file name you downloaded).

-5) This should install through cleanly and you should now have DeepSpeed v11.2 installed within the Python 3.11 environment of text-generation-webui.
+5) This should install through cleanly and you should now have DeepSpeed v11.2 installed within the Python 3.11/3.10 environment of text-generation-webui.

 6) When you start up text-generation-webui, and AllTalk starts, you should see **[AllTalk Startup] DeepSpeed Detected**

 7) Within AllTalk, you will now have a checkbox for **Activate DeepSpeed** though remember you can only change **1x setting every 15 or so seconds**, so dont try to activate DeepSpeed **and** LowVRAM/Change your model simultantiously.
 Do one of those, wait 15-20 seconds until the change is confirmed in the terminal/command prompt, then you can change the other.
 When you are happy it works, you can set the default start-up settings in the settings page.

 #### 🟡 OPTION 2 - A bit more complicated!
-#### Manual Build DeepSpeed v11.2 (for Windows and Python 3.11)
+#### Manual Build DeepSpeed v11.2 (for Windows and Python 3.11 and 3.10)
 ➡️DeepSpeed requires an Nvidia Graphics card!⬅️

 DeepSpeed Version 11.2 with CUDA 11.8 or 12.1 - Installation Instructions: